 Brookville didn’t enjoy much further development until 2001 when the prestigious Churchill Estates subdivision was built.
 These distinguished and luxurious homes are positioned on rolling estates and some of the loveliest land in Milton.
-Brookville still has a country general store and some specialty stores.
-The residents of this tiny hamlet has access to three Public School and six Catholic Schools in the area.
+Brookville still has a country general store and some speciality stores.
+The residents of this tiny hamlet have access to three Public schools and six Catholic schools in the area.
 If Golf is what gets you up in the morning, there are 10 golf courses within an easy drive for you to enjoy.
-Living in the country has innumerable benefits and in Brookville you are ideally situated to conveniently access all that the natural landscape has to offer and all that the surrounding modern urban centres can afford.
+Living in the country has innumerable benefits and in Brookville, you are ideally situated to conveniently access all that the natural landscape has to offer and all that the surrounding modern urban centres can afford.
 Cyclists love the rolling terrain and can be seen traversing the countryside on most weekends, in the summer and early fall.

 In Brookville itself, there is a local park and a well-utilised baseball diamond, but the real draw, for residents and visitors alike, is that Brookville is located in escarpment country and that offers something to do and explore every season.
 The locale is also ideal for the many horse farms that spread out all over the green countryside.
 Huge multi-acreage properties decorate the landscape and the rural community around Brookville is replete with large estates and beautiful homes.
 The Nassagaweya Community Centre offers a place for the community to connect, and Brookville Park is a great, updated facility for baseball and sports lovers.
 As part of the Town of Milton, Brookville enjoys close access to Highway 401 and is conveniently situated between Oakville, Mississauga, Burlington, and Halton Hills.